 In a classic experimental design, researchers attach electrodes to points in the brains of living rodents–locations that correspond to the reward circuit.
 When rodents press a special lever in their cages, a small electrical current travels via the electrodes directly to the animals’ reward circuit.
 Typically, some of the rodents press the lever compulsively–thousands of times, until they finally collapse in exhaustion.

-These findings give a clue to the power of the reward circuit in human beings, which extends from the mid-brain to another section called the nucleus accumbens.
+These findings give a clue to the power of the reward circuit in human beings.
+This extends from the mid-brain to another section called the nucleus accumbens.
 This is where drugs of abuse create their effect by masquerading as natural chemicals.
 Steven Hyman, MD, director of the National Institute of Mental Health, described the action of drugs on this part of the brain in an interview with Bill Moyers (aired on public television as part of Moyer’ series on addiction titled Moyers on Addiction: Close to Home):

 The nucleus accumbens seems to have a particular role in telling us what might be pleasing, what might be good for us. . . .
 Cocaine and amphetamine put more dopamine in key synapses over a longer period of time in this brain reward pathway than normal.
 And because they are so rewarding, because they tap right into a circuit that we have in our brains, whose job it is to say something like, “Yes, that was good.
 Let’s do it again and let’s remember exactly how we did it,” people will take these drugs again and again and again.
 5